kashodiya/my-open-webui/README.md

 12. Q: Can OpenWebUI be customized for specific use cases?
     A: Yes, OpenWebUI is designed to be customizable.
 Users can often modify the interface, add new features, or integrate it with other tools to suit their specific requirements or organizational needs.

+## Monthly reset by admins
+- Some organizaions delete all the resources at the end of the month in their R&D env.
+- If that happens follow these steps:
+    - Delete Routing table (which has name of your project_id)
+    - Delete VPC

 ## TODO: